-3.3.1 The RSO shall interface by reporting information to SMAO and the LaRC Safety Manager.

-- 3.3.1.1 The RSO shall be a member of the IRC. - 3.3.1.2 Recommendations to the committee for approval or disapproval of new uses of ionizing radiation shall be made by the RSO following pre-operational surveys and review of safety procedures. - 3.3.1.3 The RSO assists the radiation user as primary contact on a day-to-day basis for matters relating to radiation safety, other than procurement. - 3.3.2 The RSO provides administrative and technical guidance to LaRC personnel in the safe use of ionizing radiation. - 3.3.2.1 Specific duties of the RSO shall be to: - a.
+- 3.3.1 The RSO shall interface by reporting information to SMAO and the LaRC Safety Manager. - 3.3.1.1 The RSO shall be a member of the IRC. - 3.3.1.2 Recommendations to the committee for approval or disapproval of new uses of ionizing radiation shall be made by the RSO following pre-operational surveys and review of safety procedures. - 3.3.1.3 The RSO assists the radiation user as primary contact on a day-to-day basis for matters relating to radiation safety. - 3.3.2 The RSO provides administrative and technical guidance to LaRC personnel in the safe use of ionizing radiation.

+3.3.2.1 Specific duties of the RSO shall be to:

+- a.
 Assume control and initiate corrective action in radiation emergencies. - b.
 Coordinate with NRC on matters concerning licensing and other regulatory functions through the LaRC Safety Manager. - c.
 Prepare incident and over-exposure reports required by the NRC and other agencies. - d.
 Perform pre-operational surveys and radiation hazard analyses of all proposed uses of facilities for radioactive material and radiation machines to assure conformity with applicable regulations, standards, and good practice. - (1) Recommend to the IRC approval or disapproval of these facilities. - e.
 Perform annual audits of ionizing radiation activity in each organizational unit. - f.
 Maintain a program of personnel dosimetry (film badges, pocket dosimeters, etc.). - (1) Interpret reports and maintain permanent dosimetry records. - g.
-Perform periodic radiation protection surveys and radiation safety evaluations including leak tests required by the NRC license. - h.
-Assist line management in implementing radiation safety rules and procedures as promulgated by the IRC and/or Federal regulatory authorities.

-i.
-Assure that the disposal of radioactive waste is safe and complies with Federal, state, local, and LaRC requirements.
+Perform periodic radiation protection surveys and radiation safety evaluations including leak tests required by Langley's NRC Materials License, 45-01052-21. - h.
+Assist line management in implementing radiation safety rules and procedures as promulgated by the IRC and/or Federal regulatory authorities. - i.
+Assure that the disposal of radioactive waste is safe and complies with Federal, state, local, and LaRC requirements. - j.
+Maintain a continual inventory of all radioactive sources and all radiation-producing machines used in operations. - k.
+Provide updates of the ionizing source inventory to the LaRC Fire Chief for incorporation into the Emergency Alarm Response System (EARS). - I. Maintain an inventory of radiation-monitoring instruments in operation, which are required for the purpose of monitoring personnel exposure to ionizing radiation (Chapter 5, "Special Procedures and Requirements").
+The instrument inventory shall include the manufacturer, model number, serial number, and the date of calibration for each instrument required.
+Calibration certificates must also be kept on file. - m.
+Provide training and indoctrination of personnel in radiation safety.

-- Maintain FSH's provided inventories, and forward updates to the LaRC Fire Chief for incorporation into the Emergency Alarm Response System (EARS). - k.
-Provide training and indoctrination of personnel in radiation safety. - I. Review all purchase requests for ionizing radiation sources for compatibility with approved programs and licensing requirements. - m.
-Review, sign and forward to the LaRC Safety Manager safety permit requests for the use of radioactive materials (LF 38 "Safety Permit Request- Radioactive Material.") or radiation emitting machines (LF 48 "Safety Permit Request- Radiation Machine"). - n.
-Inspect and maintain records of all receipts and shipments of ionizing radiation sources. - o.
+n.
+Review all purchase requests for ionizing radiation sources for compatibility with approved programs and licensing requirements.

+- Review, sign and forward to the LaRC Safety Manager safety permit requests for the use of radioactive materials (LF 38 "Safety Permit Request- Radioactive Material.") or radiation emitting machines (LF 48 "Safety Permit Request- Radiation Machine"). - p.
+Inspect and maintain records of all receipts and shipments of ionizing radiation sources. - q.
 Periodically inform the IRC of new developments in the field of ionizing radiation, as they are applicable to activities at LaRC.